-Sustainable Community Designations.
-Between February 2013 and February 2015, the Maryland Department of Housing and Community Development (DHCD) indicated to Baltimore County that the Maryland Smart Growth Subcabinet approved the applications for seven (7) County areas for the state sustainable community designations within the URDL.
-The seven areas are Pulaski Highway Redevelopment Area, Catonsville/Patapsco, Greater Dundalk, Hillendale/Parkville/Overlea, Towson, Reisterstown Main Street, and Northwest Gateway.
+In 2019 and 2020, the Maryland Department of Housing and Community Development approved renewals for the following sustainable community designations.
 Those seven sustainable community designations are eligible to apply for the resources in order to strengthen reinvestment and revitalization in those communities within the URDL.